NicolasFlandrois/French-Republican-Calendar/README.md

 For the Computations we will consider the Following points:

+- We will follow the ROMME leap year computation (with the following points).
 - The **Year ALWAYS starts** on ***September 22nd***, of each Year.
 (Easier to manage.)
 - We will apply leap years as they occure in the Gregorian Calendar.
 (Easier to manage.)
 - Day 1 of the Calendar of Year 1 :